5.9.3 Debtors' Delinquent Accounts

 2. Mixed Adjustments.
 In the event a case involves both a tax recomputation and an adjustment based on a bankruptcy issue, Appeals should complete the adjustment(s) based on the tax recomputation before contacting SCI to request any adjustments based on the bankruptcy issue.

 3. Bankruptcy Adjustments.
-If an adjustment is based solely on a bankruptcy issue, the Appeals employee should contact CIO at the number provided on SERP.
+If an adjustment is based solely on a bankruptcy issue, the Appeals employee should contact CIO at the number provided at SERP - Insolvency (Bankruptcy) Tools.
 CIO employee will research AIS and refer the Appeals employee to the FI office which would have been responsible for the bankruptcy case.
 CIO will refer the case to the FI office responsible for the court where the bankruptcy was filed.

 Note: